2021-22 MS/HS Handbook

 The school district provides students with instruction in human growth and development.
 Parents may review the human growth and development curriculum prior to its use and have their child excused from human growth and development instruction.
 Parents should contact the principal if they wish to review the curriculum or to excuse their child from human growth and development instruction.

 Iowa's open enrollment law allows students residing in one school district to request transfer to another school district upon the parents' request.
 Students wishing to open enroll to another school district must apply for open enrollment by March 1 of the school year preceding the school year in which they wish to open enroll unless there is good cause.
 Open enrolled students from low-income families may qualify for transportation assistance.
 Open enrollment may result in loss of athletic eligibility for students open enrolling.
 Students interested in open enrolling out of the school district must contact the Superintendent for information and forms.

 Students must be registered for at least five classes per semester unless prior permission is granted by the principal.

 Students who wish to add or drop a class must do so within five days after the start of the semester.
 The teacher, guidance counselor and parent's permission are necessary to add or drop a class.

 While in study hall, students are expected to conduct themselves as they would in class.
 Students must bring enough work to occupy them for the entire study hall.
 Study Hall is a time to complete class assignments in a quiet structured study time.
 If all class work is completed the student should read silently without disturbing others.
-Students are not to engage in Games on the computer unless permission from the study hall monitor is obtained and they are of an educational nature.
+Students are not to engage in games on the computer.
 The study hall monitor may include other rules as he/she deems necessary.
 Once in study hall, students are only allowed to leave with the permission of the study hall monitor.

 Honor Roll and Academic Honors